myamusashi/.dotfiles/README.md

 3. cp -rf .config/* ~/.config/ && cp -rf .local/share/fonts ~/.local/share/ && cp .local/share/icons ~/.local/share/

 > ℹ️ **Waybar**: I have two waybar settings, the first is the default waybar (one_bar) and the second is double_bar which has 2 bars at the top and bottom.
-If you want to use double_bar, install waybar with this instead [waybar](https://aur.archlinux.org/packages/waybar-hyprland-cava-git)
+If you want to use double_bar, install waybar with this instead [waybar](https://aur.archlinux.org/packages/waybar-hyprland-cava-git) because the double_bar has cava in there

 ## Changes wallpapers
 To changes wallpapers you have three options